Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Introduction

 \subsection{Overview of our Techniques}

-Our main conceptual idea is a connection between repeated non-monetary allocation and implementation theory (in particular, Border's theorem).
-Our main technical novelty is a way to modify the Border flow network in order to select $1/2$-robust equilibria.
+Our main conceptual idea is a connection between repeated non-monetary allocation and implementation theory (particularly, Border's theorem).
+Our main technical novelty is modifying the Border flow network to select $1/2$-robust equilibria.
+This strengthening of Border's theorem to show that this restricted flow polytope is also guaranteed to be non-empty can be of independent interest.
 Our mechanism uses three main ideas: $(i)$ a repeated all-pay mechanism to control bidding rates, $(ii)$ guaranteeing good interim allocations via the regular Border condition, and $(iii)$ strengthening the Border condition to guarantee robustness.
-We now describe these in brief.
+We now briefly describe these.

 We start by first trying to get good equilibria.
-In the infinite horizon setting, our idea is as follows: We restrict agents to only bid or not in each round, and further restrict them to bid at most an $\alpha_i$ fraction of the time.
+In the infinite-horizon setting, our idea is as follows: We restrict agents to only bid or not in each round, and further restrict them to bid at most an $\alpha_i$ fraction of the time.
 Our mechanism aims to guarantee agent $i$ a good \emph{interim allocation} conditioned on them bidding (the probability that they are allocated), assuming every other agent $j$ bids independently with probability at most $\alpha_j$.
 Finally, to pass to the finite horizon, we use an idea from~\cite{gorokh2021monetary} and employ an all-pay mechanism with budgets $\{\alpha_iT+o(T)\}$, to ensure that agents are not incentivized to bid at a rate higher than $\alpha_i$, while also not running out of budget with high probability.